 Variations and Substitutions for Apple Cobbler

-- To make this recipe gluten-free, simply substitute your preferred GF 1:1 flour instead of all-purpose.
+- To make this recipe gluten-free, simply substitute the preferred GF 1:1 flour instead of all-purpose.

 What to Serve with This Recipe